 Assistant Professor, Department of Population Health

-Noa Krawczyk is an Assistant Professor in the Department of Population Health at NYU Grossman School of Medicine and a member of the Center for Opioid Epidemiology and Policy.
+Noa Krawczyk is an assistant professor in the Department of Population Health at NYU Grossman School of Medicine and a member of the Center for Opioid Epidemiology and Policy.
 Her research focuses on studying ways to address barriers to evidence-based treatment for opioid use disorder at the individual, program, and policy levels.
 She is also focused on studying new models of care delivery that can improve access, quality, and effectiveness of care, especially among vulnerable groups such as persons with criminal justice involvement.
-Her work centers on bridging research and practice by collaborating with public health and government agencies and advancing science that can help inform evidence-based policies and practices that reduce harm and promote well being.
+Her work centers on bridging research and practice by collaborating with health organizations, public health and government agencies, and advancing science that can help inform evidence-based policies and practices that reduce harm and promote well being.
 Prior to her current position, Dr. Krawczyk completed her PhD at the Johns Hopkins Bloomberg School of Public Health, where she studied substance use epidemiology, and previously worked as a Fulbright research scholar to study substance use treatment and health services in Brazil.

 PhD from Johns Hopkins University

 Drug and alcohol dependence.
 2023 Nov 11; 253:111023

 Addiction science & clinical practice.
 2023 Nov 02; 18(1):67

 American journal of public health.
 AJPH.
 2023 Sep; 113(9):991-999

 Lancet Regional Health.
 Americas.
 2023 Jul 01; 23:?-?

 medRxiv : the preprint server for health sciences.
 2023 Jun 25;